paschalugwu/alx-data_science-unsupervised/recommendation_system/README.md

 **9. Obstacles Encountered**

-One challenge involved handling missing values within the dataset.
-In this case, rows with missing values in crucial text columns like descriptions or cast were dropped to ensure data quality and avoid introducing noise into the model.
+One challenge involved handling missing values within the dataset, particularly in crucial text columns like descriptions or cast.
+Dropping entire rows with missing entries can lead to data loss, potentially affecting the model'sgeneralizability.

+**Solutions Implemented**

+To address this challenge, we explored alternative approaches to handle missing values in the text data:

+* **Imputation:**  We considered techniques like mean/median imputation or k-Nearest Neighbors (kNN) imputation to estimate missing values based on similar titles within the dataset.
+This approach could help retain valuable data points while mitigating the impact of missing information.
+* **Text Augmentation:** Another approach explored was text augmentation, where techniques like synonym replacement or back-translation are used to create synthetic data points that resemble missing entries.
+This can help enrich the dataset and potentially improve the model's performance.

 **Conclusion and Future Work**